 All team personnel will wear their security identification items (wristbands, lanyards, etc.).

 If wristbands are being used – New wrestler wristbands may be given for each day of the tournament – the new wristbands will be picked up at the check-in for weigh-ins each day.
 Coaches who have all their wrestlers eliminated but still stay to watch wrestling should pick up their wristbands at the weigh-in checkpoint.

-If lanyards are being used – Each qualifying wrestler, coach, team manager, or sports medicine personnel will be responsible for maintaining control of their own lanyard.
-If a lanyard is used and lost, a replacement can be purchased at a cost of $100.
+If lanyards are being used – Each qualifying wrestler, coach, team personnel, or sports medicine personnel will be responsible for maintaining control of their own lanyard.
+If a lanyard is used and lost, a replacement can be purchased at a cost of $132.